Torture investigation launched after 13 believed held captive in California home

-Authorities launched an investigation into alleged torture and child endangerment after multiple children were discovered bound, shackled and malnourished inside a Perris, California, home.
+Multiple children were discovered bound, shackled and malnourished inside a California home after a teenage girl managed to escape the home and tell police that her 12 brothers and sisters were being held by her parents, authorities said Monday.

-Authorities said David Allen Turpin, 57, and Louise Anna Turpin, 49, were being held on $9 million bail each on Monday after 12 people were allegedly found to be held captive inside their home.
+David Allen Turpin, 57, and Louise Ann Turpin, 49, were being held on $9 million bail each on Monday after the dozen people were allegedly found to be held captive inside their Perris home.
+They were arrested and booked on charges of torture and child endangerment.

-Authorities responded to a 911 call early Sunday from a teenage girl who managed to escape the home and call on a stolen cellphone, according to a statement from the Riverside County Sheriff's Department.
-According to investigators, the 17-year-old told police that she and her 12 brothers and sisters were being held by her parents — and that some of her siblings were chained.
+Authorities responded to a 911 call early Sunday from a teenage girl who broke free and used a cellphone she found inside the home, according to a statement from the Riverside County Sheriff's Department.
+The 17-year-old told police that she and her 12 brothers and sisters were being held by her parents — and that some of her siblings were chained, according to investigators.

-Investigators said that when they met with the teenager, they initially thought she was much younger because she was "slightly emaciated."
+Investigators said that when they met with the teenager, they initially thought she was 10-years-old because she was "slightly emaciated."
 After a brief interview, officers said, they contacted her parents at their home in Perris.

 When officers arrived, they discovered 12 people ages 2 to 29 being held captive in "dark and foul-smelling surroundings."
-Investigators said some of the children were bound, shackled or padlocked to beds.
+Some of the children were bound, shackled or padlocked to beds, investigators said.

 "Deputies located what they believed to be 12 children inside the house, but were shocked to discover that 7 of them were actually adults, ranging in age from 18 to 29," the sheriff's department said.